Sean M. Pollock, Ph.D.

 Sean Pollock, review of The Dragoman Renaissance: Diplomatic Interpreters and the Routes of Orientalism, by E. Natalie Rothman, Slavic Review 81, 2 (2022): 755-757.

-"Prince Potemkin's Caucasus Project."
-International Symposium: What is Russian Colonialism?
-Austrian Academy of Sciences, Vienna, June 5-6, 2024.
+"A Century of Anglophone Historiography of Russian Imperialism," International Symposium: What is Russian Colonialism?, Austrian Academy of Sciences, Vienna, June 5-6, 2024.

-"'The Caspian Will Sink Both Me and Russia': Alexander Suvorov's Strange Sitting in Astrakhan, 1780-82."
-International Symposium: Muddying the Waters: Towards a History of the Caspian Sea.
-Austrian Academy of Sciences, Vienna.
-September 13-14, 2023.
+"'The Caspian Will Sink Both Me and Russia': Alexander Suvorov's Strange Sitting in Astrakhan, 1780-82," International Symposium: Muddying the Waters: Towards a History of the Caspian Sea, Austrian Academy of Sciences, Vienna.
+September 13-14, 2024.

 Roundtable organizer and panelist, “Teaching Tolstoy in Times of War and Peace,” and panelist, ASEEES National Convention, Philadelphia, PA, Dec.
 3, 2023.